 Making the decision to transfer can be a difficult choice.
 Transfer Student Services (TSS) works with incoming transfer students to help ensure as smooth a transition as possible.

 Who we are

-Transfer Student Services is one of five units in First Year Experience.
+Transfer Student Services is one of five units within the Office of Student Transitions.
 TSS was originally established in June of 2007 as one half of the Advocacy Office for Transfer Students and Military Affairs under the vision of then Interim President, Dr. Diether Haenicke, with the purpose of identifying institutional practices, policies and procedures that impact transfer student success.

 What we do

 - Coordinates the Transfer Transition Program (TTP) which is an orientation program for transfer students starting in either summer session or the fall semester.
 Offered five times over the course of the summer.

 - Manages an eight module online orientation resource for incoming transfer and graduate students which is available until graduation from WMU.

 - Coordinates Spring Orientation (SO) which is an orientation session for incoming new students and transfers starting in the spring semester.

 - Offers workshops for current and prospective transfer students such as Career Services, Financial Aid, Applying to WMU, and Stress Reduction.

 - Oversees the Transfer Ambassador Program for incoming transfer students.